mvisonneau/vac/README.md

 (you can omit this part by using it as your default profile instead)

-- Finally asusming that you have sorted out your Vault accesses already, you need to chose which engine/role to use:
+- Finally assuming that you have sorted out your Vault accesses already, you need to chose which engine/role to use:

 ```bash
 ~$ vac
 [follow prompt]
 ```

-## Usage
+## Advanced usage

 ```bash
 ~$ vac --help